Graham Young: Trial and prison

 Young was charged with two counts of murder, two counts of attempted murder, four counts of administering poison with intent to injure and four alternative counts of administering poison with intent to cause grievous bodily harm.
 He pleaded not guilty, which made it difficult to find a barrister willing to represent him; the trial date had to be postponed several times.
 Eventually, Sir Arthur Irvine QC agreed to defend Young.
 John Leonard QC led the prosecution for the Crown.
 The judge was Mr Justice Eveleigh.
 The trial was held at St Albans Crown Court and started on 19 June 1972.

 Due to safeguards protecting defendants, the jury could not be told of Young's previous convictions for poisoning.
 Young retracted his earlier confession to the police, claiming he had only made it in order to get some rest.
 Nevertheless, the evidence against him was strong.
-The prosecution called 75 witnesses to give testimony; Young himself was the only witness in his defence.
-Excerpts from Young's diary were read out in court.
-Young claimed the diary was a fantasy for a novel.
-Examination of Fred Biggs' internal organs found thallium in his intestines, kidneys, muscles, bones and brain tissue.
-The cremated remains of Bob Egle, which had not yet been scattered, were also analysed and found to contain 9 mg of thallium.
+The prosecution called seventy-five witnesses to give testimony; Young himself was the only witness in his defence.
+Excerpts from his diary were read out in court; he claimed the diary was a fantasy for a novel.
+Examination of Biggs' internal organs found thallium in his intestines, kidneys, muscles, bones and brain tissue.
+The cremated remains of Egle, which had not yet been scattered, were also analysed and found to contain 9 mg of thallium.
 The latter was the first instance of cremated ashes being used as evidence in a murder conviction.